street gangs have seized control.

 - Diabolus ex Machina: The section called Fragile Alliance.

 - Digitized Sprites: In remarkably excellent quality too.

-- Arguably worse in plan B; Some of the gang leaders from the first campaign unite with you (Plus a Big Boss), to take on the Big Bad and his gang leaders here.
+- In Plan B, some of the gang leaders from the first campaign unite with you (plus a Big Boss), to take on the Big Bad and his gang leaders here.
 Then a random thug punches one of them and runs, quickly having the whole gang turn on each other.
-The ending is just the same.
+The ending is just the same as in plan A.